Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 - What time was it available to us?

 Consider you’re a fan of Apple products, and you know the company has been performing well over recent history.
-You decide to create a trading strategy to trade Apple backtesting your approach over the 2014-2019 period.
+You decide to create a trading strategy to trade Apple, backtesting your approach over the 2014-2019 period.
 This strategy’s performance will look unreasonably good as Apple’s stock price increased by 190% compared to 63% over the same five-year period for the S&P 500 index.

 |Data Observation||Last five years ending on 10/8/2019|

 Let’s examine a more complicated example incorporating look-ahead bias using Federal Reserve Economic Data.
 The Bureau of Labor Statistics (BLS) released state and local employment data on March 13, 2017.
 The BLS initially estimated that St. Louis added 38,300 jobs in 2016, but the revised data show that only 17,100 jobs were added.
-A trader using unemployment data in their strategy would need to simulate using the initial estimate up until the time a revision was made available.
+A trader using unemployment data in their strategy would need to simulate using the initial estimate until a revision was made available.
 Don’t be surprised employment data get revised.

 Let’s look at the moments in time for the first revised observation.
 The data is released at 8:30 AM, so our strategy should be able to trade on the data the same day it is released.
 If it’s hard to see from the chart, I’ve provided a table of the unemployment data.